-The trail begins in an overgrown, rainforest-like redwood grove, much like the Simpson-Reed Trail across the street.
+The trail begins in an overgrown, rainforest-like redwood grove.
 Thick layers of moss cover all non-redwood trees (living redwoods shed their bark and don't accumulate moss), lichens drip from branches, and a riot of different plant species occupies the understory.
 There's a small, open marsh to the left.

 As the trail continues to climb, the forest becomes a bit more mundane; the redwoods are mostly small and have a very light greyish color, and the ferns seem to be lighter in color too.
 A dense understory of tanoak and huckleberry partially hides the redwoods.
 The trail runs closer to Highway 199 and the noise of trucks roaring by intrudes on the hike; you can actually see the highway below.

 Although it isn't part of the recommended hike, after the Lohse Grove spur the Hatton Trail continues for another 0.3 miles before it ends at a T intersection with the Hiouchi Trail.
 Just before this intersection, the redwoods diminish greatly in size and attractiveness.
 The Hiouchi Trail itself is much less interesting than the Hatton Trail, running through an unimpressive band of forest at the edge of the old growth for much of its length.

 The Hatton Loop branches off from the Hatton Trail near the trailhead.
 The short loop climbs a steep hillside, then descends and passes though a little cluster of impressive lowland redwoods amid lush vegetation.
 A short spur runs along the hillside to a view of a nice grove that's unfortunately right next to busy Highway 199.